 While the monetary cost speaks for itself, even more devastating are the emotional and physical costs.
-Destroyed trust, time spent in discovery and recovery, legal fees, bad press, shattered relationships, a damaged reputation, lost patients and revenue wreak havoc in the victim’s life.
+Destroyed trust, time spent in discovery and recovery, legal fees, bad press, shattered relationships, a damaged reputation, lost patients, and revenue wreaks havoc in the victim’s life.
 The stress of dealing with all aspects of embezzlement has been shown to create health and emotional issues, simply because the broken trust led to a broken heart.
-The experience is gut-wrenching and emotionally heart-breaking.
+The experience is gut-wrenching and emotionally heartbreaking.

 WHY ARE HEALTHCARE PRACTICES PARTICULARLY SUSCEPTIBLE TO EMBEZZLEMENT?

-The average practice is comprised of a close-knit group of people.
+The average practice consists of a close-knit group of people.
 The majority of these team members come to know each other and the dentists quite well.
 This familiarity many times leads to a lack of instituting strict business principles, policies, procedures, and controls.
-This lack of control, mixed with the daily flow of cash and checks, and a lack of supervision, sets the practice up as an open account for a potential embezzler.
+This lack of control, mixed with the daily flow of cash and checks, and a lack of supervision, set the practice up as an open account for a potential embezzler.